wp-plugins/before-after-compare-bar/readme.txt

    http://www.wpfruits.com/wp-content/uploads/2013/03/comparebar1.png

-For More Details please visit http://www.wpfruits.com/downloads/wp-plugins/compare-bar-before-after-wordpress-plugin/
+For More Details please visit http://www.wpfruits.com/downloads/wp-plugins/compare-bar-before-after-wordpress-plugin/?ref=wp

+This is a Plugin from <a title="Cool Wordpress Plugins" href="http://www.wpfruits.com/?ref=wp">WPFruits</a>

 == Frequently asked questions ==

 = I will add them as I get them =

+This is a Plugin from <a title="Cool Wordpress Plugins" href="http://www.wpfruits.com/?ref=wp">WPFruits</a>

 An answer to that question.